vestrel00/contacts-android/docs/other/convenience-functions.md

 these extensions, the property being passed will be redacted if the Contact/RawContact it is being added to is redacted.

-> For more info, read [Redact entities and API input and output in production](./../entities/redact-apis-and-entities.md).
+> ℹ️ For more info, read [Redact entities and API input and output in production](./../entities/redact-apis-and-entities.md).

 ## Getting the parent Contact of a RawContact or Data